Bangladesh A cricket team: 2015-16 in India

 In September 2015 Bangladesh A visited India and played three List A matches against India A in Bangalore, and two first-class matches, one against Karnataka in Mysore and one against India A in Bangalore.
 The team was captained by Mominul Haque.

 India A won the first and third List A matches.
 Bangladesh A won the second, thanks to Nasir Hossain, who scored 102 off 96 balls then took 5 for 36.
 Karnataka won their first-class match by four wickets, then India A overwhelmed Bangladesh A by an innings.
 In Bangladesh A's first innings, Sabbir Rahman, going to the wicket after the first three wickets had fallen for two runs, scored 122 not out off 131 balls out of a team total of 228.

 2015-16 in South Africa and Zimbabwe

 A team captained by Shuvagata Hom toured South Africa and Zimbabwe a few weeks after the tour to India.
 They played four minor matches against South African provincial teams in Pretoria in October 2015, winning one and losing three, before going on to Zimbabwe in November to play five matches at the Harare Sports Club.
 They played three List A matches against Zimbabwe A, winning them all comfortably; Mithun Ali scored 100, 66 and 60.
 Two first-class matches followed which were evenly contested.
 Bangladesh A won the first by 14 runs and the second was drawn.
 Tasamul Haque scored 102 in the second match.

 2018 in Ireland

 A team toured Ireland to play five unofficial ODIs (captained by Mominul Haque) and three unofficial T20s (captained by Soumya Sarkar) in August 2018.

+2019-20 in Sri Lanka

+A team visited Sri Lanka in September and October 2019 to play three first-class matches and three List A matches.
+The captain in the first-class matches was Mominul Haque, and in the List A matches it was Mithun Ali.

+2024 in Pakistan

+The Bangladesh A team is scheduled to visit Pakistan in August 2024 to play two first-class matches and three List A matches, all against Pakistan A. The first-class team will be captained by Anamul Haque Bijoy, and the List A team will be captained by Towhid Hridoy.